dunskii/bookingx/README.txt

 == Upgrade Notice ==

-= 1.1 =
+= 1.1.1 =
-Modified code to be PHP 8 compatible.
+Latest WP version 6.2 capability update.

 == Updating ==
 Automatic updates should work smoothly, but we still recommend you back up your site.